ssebs/ssebs-www/content/blog/vibe-coding-1.md

 This is great!
 Once I figure out how I want something to be implemented, I can use claude to speed up my coding.

-### Second Use-Case - Planning out features & thinking it through
+### Another Use-Case - Planning out features & thinking it through

 {{< img-float-right src="/img/dank-nooner-bike-skin.png" width="600" alt="screenshot from godot editor showing the generated skeleton" >}}

-Another good use case for AI is planning: both as someone to bounce ideas off of, and someone to help think about how this change will work with your existing code.
+Another good use case for AI is planning: both as someone (thing?) to bounce ideas off of, and someone to help think about how this change will work with your existing code.

 > Note that I don't mean "plan mode" in claude, I mean planning out how you're going to solve something.